creditwithout/-/README.md

 │   ├── 📁 First Challenge   # Codes of the first round
 │   ├── 📁 Second Challenge  # Codes of the second round
 │   └──📄 README.md          # Explanation
+├── 📁 Team Analysis         # Other project studies
+│   ├── 📁 Work Schedule     # work time
+│   ├── 📁 project cost analy# cost history 3.1
+│   ├── 📁 workflow          # a diagram of how we work
+│   └──📄 README.md          # Explanation
 ├── 📁 team photos           # Our photos as participant
 │   ├── 📁 Funny photos      # All the funny photos
 │   ├── 📁 Photos with tutor # Our photos with our tutor